maximesoydas/maxcicd/README.md

 ### Docker Hub

-- in order to containerize
+We will use DockerHub to register our image (application)
 - to link the project to docker hub you will need to add environment_variables
-- go to your project settings in circleci -> and then "Environment Variables" on the left
+- go to your project settings in CircleCI -> "Environment Variables"
-- here you will need to add:
+- here you will need to add your:
     - DOCKER_HUB_PASSWORD
     - DOCKER_HUB_USER_ID
-- Now everytime you push a commit you will also push a docker image on docker hub
+- Now everytime you push a commit you will also push a docker image of your application on docker hub
 - a docker image is a copy of our application's code and requirements which is defined in the dockerfile
-- This will allow you to pull that Docker image from the docker hub registry
+- This will allow you to further pull that Docker image from the docker hub registry
-- And publish our application (docker image) inside a container on any Server or Virtual Machine
+- And publish our application (docker image) inside a docker container on any Server or Virtual Machine
+- a docker container only runs your application on a machine's operating system.
+  It defers from a virtual machine as it is much lighter.
+  Only the strict minimum to run your application is installed.
+  While a virtual machine will simulate a whole machine's hardware.
-- to test the docker image locally:
+- to test the docker image locally: pre-existing docker image:
       - docker login
-    - ./docker pull {image_name}
+      - docker pull {image_name}
+      - docker run {image_name}
+    new docker image:
+      - cd project_directory
+      - docker login
+      - docker build --tag {app_name} .
+      - docker run {app_name}

 ### Heroku

+- first create an account on heroku
+- then you will need to generate a [Heroku API Key](https://dashboard.heroku.com/account)
+- next create an app ( for example: orange-lettings-maxcicd )
-- to deploy
+- to deploy on Heroku you will need to add new environment_variables in CircleCI:
+    - HEROKU_API_KEY
+    - HEROKU_APP_NAME

+You are all set !

+Now Whenever you commit and push your code on the master/main branch You will launch Github -> CircleCI -> pip install -> pytest -> flake8
+                                   -> Build and push Docker Image to Docker Hub Registry -> Copy docker image from Docker Hub to Heroku registry -> Deploy image/application to Heroku

+You can also re-run a pipeline workflow in CircleCI.